openstack/designate/doc/source/install/ubuntu-dev.rst

 ::

+   $ mkdir openstack
-   $ cd /var/lib
+   $ cd openstack
    $ git clone https://github.com/openstack/designate.git
    $ cd designate

-3. Setup virtualenv
+3. Setup a virtualenv

 .. note::
    This is an optional step, but will allow Designate's dependencies